arthurprs/metrohash-rs/README.md

 Since the hash quality is also excellent (passes SMhasher), it's a good alternative in any situation where cryptographic security is not required.

+Note that the algorithm is not stable across different endianesses and is optimized for 64bit platforms with fast unaligned memory access.

 # Usage

 ```rust